GitVladlen/automated-parking-lot/README.md

 - Visual Studio 2019 with C++ Desktop Development Pack

 ### Build and Run

 Follow these steps to build and run the Automated Parking Lot (APL) application:

-1. Run the `generate_project.bat` script to generate a Visual Studio solution in the 'build' folder.
-This script will create the necessary project files.
+1. Run the `generate_project.bat` script.
+This script will generate a Visual Studio solution in the 'build' folder, and it also triggers the fetching of the Google Test library, which is used for running unit tests.

 2. Open the `build/AutomatedParkingLot.sln` solution in Visual Studio 2019.